newsuk/times-components/packages/article-flag/README.md

 # Article Flag

-Artivle flags are attached to an article like a lable to indicate the article's status.
-There are some common statuses that are exported as components from this package, such as "new", "exclusive" or "sponsored", but the default component also takes a bespoke `title` prop to enable a bespoke status.
+Article flags are attached to an article like a label to indicate the article's status.
+There are some common statuses that are exported as components from this package, such as "new", "updated", "exclusive" or "sponsored", but the default component also takes a bespoke `title` prop to enable a bespoke status.

 ## Contributing